JamesWu1994/notes-CIT-114/Notes 03: Cloud Global Infrastructure.md

 * Effective DevOps contains case studies and stories from both teams and individuals.

 3. Identify two quotes that were made, that you found interesting.
+A key takeaway from this event for me was the value of failure.
+It is one thing to talk about how something should work in theory, but there is often a great deal of difference between how something should work in theory and how things turn out in practice.

-4. What new facts did you learn from this section?
+5. What new facts did you learn from this section?
-5. What questions remain in your mind after reading this section?
+6. What questions remain in your mind after reading this section?